Mexico’s treasury secretary resigns, cites interference

 Urzua wrote that economic policy should be “free of extremism, whether that be right or left,” but said “that belief was not reflected” by the administration.
 He also accused López Obrador of making policy decisions “without sufficient justification.”

-Urzua’s resignation came at a sensitive time for López Obrador, who faces threats of tariffs from the United States and downgrades from ratings agencies.
+Urzua’s resignation came at a sensitive time for López Obrador, who faces threats of tariffs from the United States and downgrades from credit rating agencies.

 López Obrador has sought to appease the business community, but has also drawn criticism for pushing ahead on costly pet projects and canceling a partly built Mexico City airport.

-The president has gone on an unceasing austerity drive to reduce spending on government salaries, but has also created a series of new direct-grant cash payment programs for youth scholarships and training programs, and expanded payments for the elderly.
+The president has gone on an unceasing austerity drive to reduce spending on government salaries, but has also created a series of new direct-grant cash payment programs for youth scholarships and training programs and has expanded payments for the elderly.

 He has also embarked on ambitious infrastructure projects like the Maya Train, to connect tourist resorts and pre-Hispanic archaeological sites on the Yucatan Peninsula.

-Alfredo Coutino, Latin America director at Moody’s Analytics, said one of the big fears was that López Obrador’s social programs and building projects could hurt the government’s drive to avoid budget deficits.
+Alfredo Coutino, Latin America director at Moody’s Analytics, said one of the big fears is that López Obrador’s social programs and building projects could hurt the government’s drive to avoid budget deficits.

 “He has promoted the main infrastructure projects.
 The question is does he have the money to finance those projects or not,” Coutino said.
 “Where’s the money coming from for all these social programs?
 I think that one of the pressures that Carlos Urzua had was that we don’t have money to finance all these social programs.”